1inch (1INCH) Achieves Market Cap of $679.44 Million

-1inch (CURRENCY:1INCH) traded flat against the US dollar during the twenty-four hour period ending at 8:00 AM Eastern on March 12th.
-One 1inch coin can currently be bought for about $3.77 or 0.00005887 BTC on major exchanges.
-Over the last seven days, 1inch has traded flat against the US dollar.
-1inch has a total market cap of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last 24 hours.
+1inch (1INCH) traded flat against the dollar during the 1 day period ending at 17:00 PM Eastern on March 16th.
+During the last seven days, 1inch has traded flat against the dollar.
+One 1inch coin can now be bought for $3.77 or 0.00005887 BTC on cryptocurrency exchanges.
+1inch has a market capitalization of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.